tvanxu/Mortgage-Default-Prepayment-Prediction/index.md

 ### Summary

-Working with historical Freddie Mac single-family loan level data, I tried to understand the default/prepayment behaviors, their distribution across different orgination years or different ages, and their relationship with other factors. and thwith matplotlib in Python.
+Working with historical Freddie Mac single-family loan level data, I tried to understand the default/prepayment behaviors, their distribution across different orgination years or different ages, and their relationship with other factors, using matplotlib in Python.
 I looked into the implications of these behaviors on the loan-lending or house-coinvesting business.
 I also build a very preliminary CoxPH model, fitted it with data and applied k-fold cross-validation with concordance-index.
 I made an in-depth analysis on how Unison should leverage these information to raise profit and to avoid risks in its line of business - home co-investing.

 Some of the Python packages used: numpy, pandas, matplotlib, lifeline, pymysql.